zaaachos/Thesis-Diagnostic-Captioning/data/README.md

 | # Reports | 2,445 | 271 | 479 |
 | # Patients | 2,445 | 271 | 479 |

-## Example image of a patient in IU X-Ray dataset
+## Example report from the IU X-Ray dataset.
+A random patient from IU X-Ray dataset (with its frontal and lateral radiology images) along with its report.
+For our task, we used the Findings section as the caption and for multi-modal purposes we utilised the System Tags as tag input.
+Every other section was excluded.
 ![Test Image 3](example/patient.jpg)